The Archean Eon – appearance of life

-The first hypothesis considers life to have been brought about using energy from electricity (lightning) in a mixture of gases including water and methane.
+The “primordial soup” hypothesis considers life to have been brought about using energy from electricity (lightning) in a mixture of gases including water and methane.
 Such production of organic molecules has been demonstrated in the laboratory, but fails to convince many scientists because it depends greatly on the composition of the atmosphere at the time.
 In particular, it is now thought that CO2 was far more prevalent than methane.
 More recent experiments with different mixtures have produced similar organic compounds.
 The discovery of amino acids on meteorites adds weight to the hypothesis that varying atmospheric conditions could lead to production of organic molecules.

-The second hypothesis exists in two varieties.
+The hydrothermal vent hypothesis exists in two varieties.
 The first supposes that life came into being in “black smokers”, hydrothermal vents formed along undersea ridges such as the Mid-Atlantic Ridge.
 Sea water leaks down through fissures in the rock and is super-heated by magma.
 The super-heated water may attain a temperature of 400°C, but the immense pressure keeps it from boiling.
 When the mineral-laden water rises and hits the relatively colder sea water, dissolved minerals are liberated, emitting sulfur-bearing black molecules which look like, but are not, smoke and which pile up to produce “chimneys”.
 White smokers, which carry barium, calcium and silicon, also exist.
 It was thought that the reaction of hydrogen sulfide from the vent with water would provide the energy necessary for the formation of life.
 Although life does abound in these vents, it is not at all like ours.
 One finds, for instance, extremophile organisms which live in darkness and obtain their nourishment from hydrogen sulfide.

 “Nature Tower”, an alkaline “chimney” in the Lost City group.
 From NOAA.